Permafrost/Tundra/README.md

   * Outputs:
     * `$string` is the URI-encoded input string.

+* #### tundra.uri:normalize

+  Normalizes a URI string.

+  Refer to the following excerpt from the [java.net.URI normalize] method for a description of the normalization process:

+  > If this URI is opaque, or if its path is already in normal form, then this
+  > URI is returned.
+Otherwise a new URI is constructed that is identical to
+  > this URI except that its path is computed by normalizing this URI's path
+  > in a manner consistent with RFC 2396, section 5.2, step 6, sub-steps c
+  > through f; that is:
+  >
+  > 1. All "." segments are removed.
+  >
+  > 2. If a ".." segment is preceded by a non-".." segment then both of these
+  >    segments are removed.
+This step is repeated until it is no longer
+  >    applicable.
+  >
+  > 3. If the path is relative, and if its first segment contains a colon
+  >    character (':'), then a "." segment is prepended.
+This prevents a
+  >    relative URI with a path such as "a:b/c/d" from later being re-parsed
+  >    as an opaque URI with a scheme of "a" and a scheme-specific part of
+  >    "b/c/d".
+(Deviation from RFC 2396.)
+  >
+  > A normalized path will begin with one or more ".." segments if there were
+  > insufficient non-".." segments preceding them to allow their removal.
+A
+  > normalized path will begin with a "." segment if one was inserted by step
+  > 3 above.
+Otherwise, a normalized path will not contain any "." or ".."
+  > segments.

+  * Inputs:
+    * `$string` is the URI to be normalized.

+  * Outputs:
+    * `$string` is the given URI in normalized form.

 * #### tundra.uri:parse

   Parses a Uniform Resource Identifier ([URI]) string, according to